hqv1/media-tools/README.md

 ## Types
 Contains interfaces, entities, and other common files.
 Reference this library when you only need the interfaces and not the implemention.

+## File Download
+Download a file using FFmpeg.
+Usually used to download a streaming video.
+You can convert it into a different format at the same time.

 ## Thumbnail
 Create a thumbnail every *x* seconds for a video file.
 The process doesn't seem to be very accurate, but you'll get thumbnails.